 In June, for example, nearly 40% of respondents to a CDC survey reported experiencing adverse mental health symptoms during the epidemic.
 30.9% of surveyed adults have experienced anxiety or depressive disorders during this time.
 26.3% of those surveyed report symptoms of trauma- and stressor-related disorders, 13.3% of respondents reported new or increased drug and alcohol use in response to the pandemic and 10.7% of respondents reported suicidal ideation in the thirty days leading up to the survey.
 Even more concerning, the amount of young respondents (between 18-24 years old) reported suicidal ideation at 25.5%.

 The causes of depression, suicidal ideation, anxiety and stress-related disorders are complex and multifarious.
-That being said, their increased prevalence during this pandemic are easy to understand: support systems for those suffering from depression are more difficult to access during the epidemic.
-Moreover, the things that regularly bring us joy: from social gatherings to dining out, to entertainment and general human-to-human contact have been eliminated or severely reduced in our day-to-day lives.
+Their increased prevalence during this pandemic are easy to understand: support systems for those suffering from depression are more difficult to access during the epidemic.
+Moreover, the things that regularly bring us joy: from social gatherings to dining out, to entertainment and general human-to-human contact have been eliminated or severely restricted in our day-to-day lives.

-Indeed, it is not unreasonable to say that Americans are at their least mentally healthy, ever.
+Indeed, it is not unreasonable to say that our mental health are at their least mentally healthy, ever.

-Which is saying something.
-We were already in the middle of a mental health crisis when COVID-19 hit.
+Which is really saying something.
+We were already in the middle of a mental health crisis prior to the COVID-19 penademic.

 It’s important to know that not only are you and your loved ones not alone, but that help is out there.
-At CRC, we have the team and ability to assist with whatever mental health disorders your or your loved ones are suffering from.
-Indeed, everyone is suffering these days, but those who are suffering more than others cannot be left by that wayside.
-We’re here for that.
+At CRC, our team has the ability to treat and care for you or your loved ones suffering from mental health disorders.
+Indeed, everyone is suffering these days, but we are here to see that you are not left by the wayside.

 We’re here for you.